uvarc/rc-website/content/service/dac/awards.md

 The DAC offers two types of Awards:  Small Awards (up to $10,000 worth of services) and Large Awards (up to $100,000).
 While the Small Awards are intended to support research tasks for an individual PI or lab, the large Awards are designed to benefit a broader community.

-Recipients of the Awards will receive vouchers that may be used toward RC services, such as collaborations with DAC team members or purchase of data storage.
+Recipients of the Awards will receive vouchers that may be used toward RC services, such as collaborations with DAC team members or purchase of data storage, or for support from any of the UVA Cores.

 ## Award Guidelines